Say you were going to a casual brunch or dinner party, and you wanted to bring something sweet for everyone to eat and enjoy.

 Though I am tempted to use our hot chili zucchini marmalade to see if I can play with the combination of sweet and spicy!

 It’s an extremely simple recipe, made with ordinary kitchen staples like flour, sugar, lemon, eggs, and yogurt.
 But even with these basic ingredients, you can still make a delicious dessert that you’ll want to bring to every gathering.

-Enjoy playing around with the flavorings – use your favorite citrus peel and marmalade in the recipe.
+Enjoy playing around with the flavorings – use your favorite citrus peel and orange marmalade in the recipe.
 Substitute the marmalade for a few tablespoons of lemon curd, or any other homemade jams or jellies you like.

 Your next party is coming up soon, so make the recipe below now!Print

 Need a dessert that’s not too heavy?
 Make our light, spongy, and moist yogurt cake, subtly sweet with a marmalade glaze.

 - 2 teaspoons baking powder

 - 1 cup plain whole milk yogurt